Eastern Ontario: Rail

 Via Rail operates inter-regional passenger train service on the Quebec City–Windsor Corridor, in Toronto-Ottawa-Montreal and Toronto-Montreal configurations, running predominantly along the route adjacent to Lake Ontario and the St. Lawrence River toward Montreal, but for trains bound for Ottawa, there is a spur route that runs north of Brockville and through Smiths Falls to Ottawa, as well as an additional line that roughly follows Highway 417 from Ottawa to Quebec.
 Ottawa is currently the only municipality in Eastern Ontario that has a rail-based transit system in operation.
 This transit system is known as the O-Train, which as of 2025, has three lines; the east-west Line 1, the north-south Line 2, and the north-south Line 4.
 Multiple lines are currently under construction as of 2024, including an extension of Line 1 Confederation, an extension/reconstruction of Line 2 Trillium, a new Line 3 Confederation spur, and a new Line 4 Airport Link, which connects the transit system to Ottawa MacDonald-Cartier International Airport.
-Additional future extensions of the O-Train system are planned for Barrhaven and Kanata, and connections with the proposed Gatineau LRT are also planned.
+Additional future extensions of the O-Train system are planned for Barrhaven and Kanata, and connections with the proposed Gatineau tramway are also planned.
 A proposed commuter rail system called Letsgomoose that would extend as far as Arnprior, Smiths Falls, and Alexandria in Ontario, as well as Bristol, La Peche, and Montebello in Quebec, was initially proposed in 2007 by a private company called Moose Consortium Inc., but no movement has been made on the proposal since 2017.

 Freight rail in the region is dominated by CN Rail and CPKC, the two major cross-national Canadian rail companies.